 I wish I could think of you and feel happiness.
 I think of you and I ache.
 So much sadness inside of me over your loss, I want to think of you and be happy.
 I just miss you so much.
 There is always something to remind me of your absence.
 I wonder if I will always feel so broken, so empty.
 I wish I was stronger.

-~I had a dream the day after Konnor died.
+~I had a dream a few days after Konnor died.
 I was in his house getting the kids ready for something of which is unclear.
-He has two brothers and two sisters.
-I found one of the boys in one of the upstairs bedrooms, I could not make out which grandson stood before me although I am certain it was not Ryland the youngest, as the figure was too tall.
+He was the oldest sibling.
+He has two younger brothers and two younger sisters.
+I found one of the boys in an upstairs bedroom.
+I could not make out which grandson stood before me although I am certain it was not Ryland who is the youngest, as the figure was too tall.
 He was wearing a mask of some kind, like one you might wear for Halloween.
 I pulled it off.
-“Lets go,” I said.
+“Let’s go,” I said.
 As I pulled this mask off another one was underneath it.
 I again removed this mask and yet another was in it’s place.
 He stood there, unmoving.
-I continued to remove mask after mask from his face, there appeared to be no end to the masks.
+My hands continued to remove mask after mask from his face, there appeared to be no end to the masks.
 The child before me stood silent and still…unsure of what was happening I began to cry out of fear and frustration.
 It was after I began to cry in my dream that I awoke.~

 The next morning I told my son of my dream and I asked him what it could have meant.
 He said simply, “you were searching for Konnor.”
-I just sobbed.
-My subconscious along with my heart and my very soul so broken, utterly lost, painstakingly searching for my grandson who would be gone forever.
+I began to weep.
+My subconscious along with my heart and my soul, broken, utterly lost, painstakingly searching for my grandson who is gone forever.

 I wish I could have found you.

 2 thoughts on “On Konnor’s Second Angelversary I Make A Wish…”

 I’ve tears running down my face as I write this.
 It’s a beautiful piece of writing which is deserving of your angel.
 Sending you love and strength in the hope that you will feel it.
 X